Remote for Employees — 10 min

 Most organizations use an Applicant Tracking System (ATS).
 Examples are Workable, Lever and Greenhouse.
 When you send in your application, be it to an email address, or a form on a website, it ends up in one of these applications.

 Depending on the size of the company, they might have a team of recruiters or their own managers reviewing incoming applications here.
 For companies that want to grow fast, and companies that have many applicants (because they are popular), they could be receiving tens or even hundreds of applicants for any given position.
 For example, for one hire I’ve made last year, I rejected more than 300 people before hiring someone.

 To manage so many applications, the recruiter has to evaluate profiles quickly.
 This means that applicants that do not match the requirements are usually rejected quickly.
 Your cover letter might not even be seen.
-And because the recruiter might have to review hundreds of applications, they will probably use a bulk-reject function like this one in Lever.
+And because the recruiter might have to review hundreds of applications, they will probably use a bulk-reject function, which is offered by platforms such as Lever.

 This is probably what happens with your application if you get rejected, or don’t hear anything.
 You might be the best fit, but if a quick scan of your profile doesn’t reveal that, you might be rejected without much consideration.

 An organization that wants to scale up quick, that is - hire many people really quickly, will closely monitor how many people are hired, and how quickly.
 This is why ATSs market their reporting functions heavily, see this page by Greenhouse for example.

 To hire people fast, they usually create strict job descriptions and might have internal rules that rank people higher or lower.
 For example, companies might prefer applicants with a university degree over applicants that don’t.
 Some companies avoid applicants that tend to job-hop, others will only review applicants that come from other notable companies.

 I’ll refrain from going into unconscious bias here, but unfortunately this plays a role here as well.